CraftAcademy/workshop/walkthroughs/step 1.md

 end
 ```

-This is perfectly normal, and means that we need to start doing some serious programming in order to actually implements the tests and eventually make them pass.
+This is perfectly normal, and means that we need to start doing some serious programming in order to actually implement the tests and eventually make them pass.